yirkajk/yirkajk.github.io/README.md

 ***

 ### Research Papers
-Click on a paper to expand and see the abstract, publication history, and any relevant links.
+Click on a paper to expand and see the publication history and any relevant links.

 <details>
 <summary>